daghanacay/file-upload-lambda-s3-incognito/README.md

 }
 ```

-# steps for getting to third step
+# Steps to getting to 3rd step

 1- update the Environment file